CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/bff2omop.md

 | `treatments[]._visit.occurrence_id` | `DRUG_EXPOSURE.visit_occurrence_id` | Direct when numeric; otherwise a surrogate integer is allocated |
 | `treatments[]._visit.detail_id` | `DRUG_EXPOSURE.visit_detail_id` | Direct |
 | current individual id | `DRUG_EXPOSURE.person_id` | Reuses `PERSON.person_id` |

+**Condition status:** OMOP distinguishes admitting, preliminary and final diagnoses.
+BFF-to-OMOP currently leaves `condition_status_concept_id` unset;
+no default diagnostic status is assigned.

+## OMOP Concept Resolution

+Convert-Pheno searches `ohdsi.db` by identifier first, then by label.
+Matches must resolve to a standard concept in the required OMOP domain.
+Unresolved or ambiguous terms receive `0`; source values are kept.

+Search is exact by default.
+Mapping-file aliases can provide a reviewed label or identifier to look up.
+See [Terminology Search](terminology-search) for other modes and audit reports.